brevzin/cpp_proposals/2996_reflection/reflection.md

 If `options.name` contains a value, the `string` or `u8string` value that was used to initialize `options.name` contains a valid identifier ([lex.name]{.sref}).

-[#]{.pnum} *Returns*: A reflection of a description of the declaration of non-static data member with a type represented by `type` and optional characteristics represented by `options`.
+[#]{.pnum} *Returns*: A reflection of a description of the declaration of non-static data member with a type represented by `type` and optional characteristics designated by `options`.

 [#]{.pnum} *Remarks*: The reflection value being returned is only useful for consumption by `define_class`.
 No other function in `std::meta` recognizes such a value.